More smoke than light in e-cigarette row

 Debate over health benefits rages as cops crack down

-They say that there is little evidence that the devices can help tobacco smokers quit as advocates claim.
+In addition, no academic research proves the devices can help tobacco smokers quit as advocates claim.

 The report titled "E-cigarettes: an evidence update" says best estimates show e-cigarettes are 95% less harmful to health than normal cigarettes, and when supported by a smoking cessation service, help most smokers quit tobacco altogether.

-"All we want is the right to choose a better alternative to traditional tobacco," said Maris Karanyawat, representative of an e-cigarette users network, whose campaign on change.org calling for an end to the ban on e-cigarettes has gathered over 25,000 supporters.
+"All we need is the right to choose a better alternative to traditional tobacco," said Maris Karanyawat, representative of an e-cigarette users network, whose campaign on change.org calling for an end to the ban on e-cigarettes has gathered over 25,000 supporters.

 Mr Maris believes putting e-cigarettes in the restricted category rather than banning them outright will do more good than harm.